Aldehydes Group - information sheet

 Key health and ecological effects (hazard)

-- To help inform the health effects characterization in the screening assessment, international reports of data on these substances were considered, among other sources of information.
+- To help inform the health effects characterization in the assessment, international reports on these substances were considered, among other sources of information.
 This included assessments by the Organisation for Economic Cooperation and Development (OECD), the United States Environmental Protection Agency (US EPA), the European Food Safety Agency (EFSA), the Joint Food and Agriculture Organization of the United Nations and World Health Organization Expert Committee on Food Additives (JECFA), and the Australian Government Department of Health (AGDH).

 - Based on laboratory studies, the critical effects identified for characterizing the risk to human health for benzaldehyde were effects on the liver through inhalation exposure.
 Based on laboratory studies, decreased survival rate was identified as a critical effect through the oral route.